genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 ### 1. Data model

-Make sure you added the TRADE_STATUS field to the TRADE table in the **alpha-tables-dictionary.kts** file.
+Make sure you have added the TRADE_STATUS field to the TRADE table in the **alpha-tables-dictionary.kts** file.

 ```kotlin {4}
 tables {